 There are some great properties out there just waiting to be found and the good news is the only tool you need to find them is Zoopla.
 Today we look at four underutilised filters that investors can use to find below market value property and motivated sellers in their chosen area.

-Are you looking at how to get started investing in property?
-Maybe you're a complete beginner and you are starting from scratch.
-Maybe you are simply looking for your next great investment property to add to your property portfolio.
+Are you looking for how to get started investing in property?
+Maybe you're a complete beginner and are starting from scratch.
+Maybe you are looking for your next great investment property to add to your property portfolio.

 If so, I'm sure this video is gonna be great for you.

 This is a free training video to show you how to find great value investment properties.
 They could be right on your doorstep or in your favourite area.
 They could be anywhere in the UK.